emoryjianghang/DeepLearning.ai-Summary/3- Structuring Machine Learning Projects/Readme.md

   - And in this case it will do good with the missing data, just the loss function will be different:
     `Loss = (1/m) * sum(sum(L(y_hat(i)_j, y(i)_j) for all j which y(i)_j != ?))`
 - Multi-task learning makes sense:
-  1. Training on a set of tasks that could benefit from having shared lower-level features.
+  1. Training on a set of tasks that could **benefit from having shared lower-level features**.
-  2. Usually, amount of data you have for each task is quite similar.
+  2. Usually, amount of data you have for each task is quite **similar**.
-  3. Can train a big enough network to do well on all the tasks.
+  3. Can train a **big enough** network to do well on all the tasks.
 - If you can train a big enough NN, the performance of the multi-task learning compared to splitting the tasks is better.
 - Today transfer learning is used more often than multi-task learning.